Get/Set Attributes for Other Behaviors

 - You can get and set the values of attributes contained in other behaviors.

-- In Stencyl 2 and later, just use the dropdowns to fill in the blanks.
+- Just use the dropdowns to fill in the blanks.
 Don't type in names directly.